Apple MacBook Air (2017) full review

 At Apple's price, we'd say, it certainly isn't a good deal.
 But if you shop around you might be able to get a much better deal on this older version of the MacBook Air.
 See our round up of the best MacBook Air deals here.

 So, assuming you can get a good deal on one of these older MacBook Airs, should you buy one?
-There is a world of difference between the new MacBook Air and this old MacBook Air model but while the new model is smaller, lighter, comes in a variety of colours, is made from recycled aluminium, and has a Retina display and newer components, the old MacBook Air does have a couple of points in its favour.
+There is a world of difference between the 2018 MacBook Air and this old MacBook Air model but while the new model is smaller, lighter, comes in a variety of colours, is made from recycled aluminium, and has a Retina display and newer components, the old MacBook Air does have a couple of points in its favour.
 The older model has the older USB standard so if you have old peripherals you want to use you will be able to plug them in without an adaptor.
 There is also a handy SDXC card slot in the older model, which will likely be handy for photographers.
 And there is the old MacBook Air keyboard - which we have to admit we have always loved using.

 Read on to find out what the older MacBook Air offers so you can decide if the cons outweigh the pros.